kimgoetzke/listem/README.md

 ### How to configure the backend for development

-1. Run `dotnet restore` in the base directory to restore all dependencies, if you haven't already done so
+1. Run `dotnet restore` in the base directory to restore all dependencies, if you haven't already done so.
 2. The first time running the application, you'll need to create the database and run the migrations.
 This can be done by running the following command from the root of the repository: